IIIF/awesome-iiif/readme.md

 ## Experiments and Fun

 - [Puzzles!
 Powered by IIIF](http://puzzle.mikeapps.me/) - Drag-and-drop image tile puzzles created by Michael Appleby, Yale Center for British Art.
-- [Slider puzzles](http://blalbrit.github.io/puzzles) - More drag-and-drop puzzles, created by Ben Albritton, Stanford University Libraries.
+- [Slider puzzles](http://blalbrit.github.io/puzzles) - More drag-and-drop puzzles and a Medieval Word Maker, created by Ben Albritton, Stanford University Libraries.
 - [David Rumsey MapTab](https://chrome.google.com/webstore/detail/david-rumsey-map-collecti/fnheacjohhlddiffbmafmpoblbkfgmde?hl=en) - A IIIF powered, Chrome extension that displays a random map from the David Rumsey Map Collection everytime you open a new tab in your browser.
 Built using Leaflet-IIIF and React.js.
-Created by Jack Reed, Stanford Univerity Libraries.
+Created by Jack Reed, Stanford University Libraries.
-- [Fractals](http://showcase.iiif.io/showcase/fractals.html) - Deep zoom into a huge (1bn x 1bn pixel) fractal image, created by Sean Martin, Applied IIF.
-Also see [full list of fractals](http://www.appliediiif.org.uk/live/fractalshome.htm).
+- [Fractals](http://www.appliediiif.org.uk/live/fractalshome.htm) - Deep zoom into a huge (1bn x 1bn pixel) fractal image, created by Sean Martin, Applied IIIF.
 - [The Transcriptinator](http://labs.cogapp.com/transcriptinator/) - A prototype "game" created for use on the British Library's crowd-sourcing arcade machine.
 Players have to flag up errors in the OCR transcriptions of content taken from the [Qatar Digital Library](http://www.qdl.qa).
 Created by Jon White and Tristan Roddis, Cogapp.
 - [IIIF Gallery](http://digirati-co-uk.github.io/iiif-gallery/src/) - A virtual art gallery using OpenSeadragon and custom image generation, created by Stephen Fraser, Digirati.
 Also see [full source code](https://github.com/digirati-co-uk/iiif-gallery/).
 - [Exquisite Corpse](https://github.com/harvardartmuseums/exquisite-iiif-demo) - A prototype that deliberately mixes up portrait paintings.
 Created using Node.js by Jeff Steward, Harvard Art Museums.